-- The exam participants see the descriptive text when they call up the feedback activity.
-By clicking on "Answer the questions", they call up the questionnaire.
+- The exam participants see the descriptive text when they click on the feedback activity.
+By clicking on "Answer the questions", they go to the questionnaire.

 - They then see the questionnaire and can enter their answers.
 With "Submit your answers" they submit their answers.

 Due to the feedback settings, it is not possible to participate again.
 Subsequent changes to the answers already given are generally not possible.

 - After submitting the answers, the exam participants see the prepared feedback and can return to the course page by clicking "Next".

 As soon as the time window for submitting feedback is over, you will be able to see the answers of the exam participants.

 - Open the feedback activity by clicking on the feedback title.